mkpartners/cremedelacrm-www/content/post/mail-merge-in-salesforce-in-minutes.md

 Ready to start producing professional-quality documents, straight from your Salesforce org, but you're not sure where to start?
 We built [Mambo Merge](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3u00000MBinOEAT) to make it easy, and we made this video to make getting it up and running even easier!

-Join our CIO Matt Kaufman as he walks through:
+Join our CEO Matt Kaufman as he walks through:

 - Installing [Mambo Merge](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3u00000MBinOEAT) from the AppExchange
 - Adding it to a page in your Salesforce org